dwyl/learn-dart/README.md

 ## Asynchronous events

 Dart provides the `Future` class to represent asynchronous events.
-For example the following `hello` function will return a `String`  in a near futur:
+For example the following `hello` function will return a `String`  in a near future:

 ```dart
 Future<String> hello() { // The type parameter of Future is a String, represented by <String>